tonylim89/MLOps_CICD_Kubernetes/README.md

 # MLOps Tutorial
 This is an MLOps Tutorial done following Mohammad Ghodratigohar's MLOps workshop with amendments to ensure deployment.

+This tutorial requires Azure Devops, Azure Machine learning and associated resources in azure.

 Visit MG's Youtube playlist to learn more on how to implement this continous integration/continous deployment setup as well as learn how to setup infrastructure as a code.

 https://www.youtube.com/playlist?list=PLiQS6N-W1p3m9squzZ2cPgGdH5SBhjY6f